sophgo/sophon-demo/sample/YOLOv5/README_EN.md

 > **Note**：
 > 1. The test notes in Section 5.2 apply here;
-> 2. Postprocess acceleration does not involve hardware acceleration, and only the test data of the SE5-16 platform and fp32 model are provided here.
+> 2. Because this postprocess acceleration does not involve hardware acceleration, it does the same effect on different platforms, so only the test data of the SE5-16 platform and fp32 model are provided here.
+> 3. Use this postprocess acceleration will slightly decrease the mAP evaluation.
+But in real-world detection, the conf_thresh is usually larger than 0.001, this acceleration generally does not affect detection results.

 ### 7.3.
 Performance Test
 On SE5-16, use different examples and models, use dataset `datasets/coco/val2017_1000`, use threshold `conf_thresh=0.5，nms_thresh=0.5`, set `--use_cpu_opt=true` in cpp example or set `--use_cpu_opt` in python example, here is performance test results: